Shaun-shaju/LOL-Crypt/README.md

 ## 🧙‍♂️ Author

-Built with love, paranoia, and caffeine by [Shaun Shaju](https://github.com/Shaun-shaju) ☕💀
+Built with love, paranoia, and caffeine by [Shaun](https://github.com/Shaun-shaju) ☕💀

 > "If it looks sus, that's because it *is* sus."